 How organized are you when it comes to your crafting?

-No matter how many good intentions we have about keeping our craft supplies neatly stored away and organized, it sometimes seems an impossible task - especially when there are one or more sets of little fingers around.
-Over the years we have learned some tricks when it comes to storing craft supplies and staying organized, and we are happy to share these with you.
+No matter how many good intentions we have about keeping our craft supplies neatly stored away and organized, it sometimes seems an impossible task, especially when there are one or more sets of little fingers around.

 Setting up Your Space